38 minute read

 Rotating an object requires the trigonometric functions $\sin(\theta)=b/h$, $\cos(\theta)=a/h$, and $\tan(\theta)=b/a$ where $\theta$ is the angle of a right triangle, $a$ is the length of the side adjacent to $\theta$, $b$ is the length of the side opposite of $\theta$, and $h$ is the hypotenuse.

 We can use the standard basis vectors $i= \langle 1,0 \rangle$ and $j= \langle 0,1 \rangle$ to represent the rotation on the $x$ and $y$ coordinates respectively.
 When we draw vectors $i$ and $j$ together with their rotations $F(i)$ and $F(j)$, we can see right triangles map to the components of the rotated vectors.
+This allows us to express the transformation in terms of the right triangles formed between the rotated standard basis vectors and their axes of origin.
+That is, $F(i) = \langle a,b \rangle$ and $F(j) = \langle -b,a \rangle$.

-Rotating a vector does not change its length, so we know the hypotenuse $h$ will always have a length of $1$ for basis vectors.
-That means $\sin(\theta)=\frac{b}{1}=b$ and $\cos(\theta)=\frac{a}{1}=a$, so we can replace $b$ with $\sin(\theta)$ and $a$ with $\cos(\theta)$: \(\begin{aligned} F(i) &= \langle a,b \rangle = \langle\cos(\theta),\sin(\theta)\rangle \\ F(j) &= \langle -b,a \rangle = \langle -\sin(\theta),\cos(\theta)\rangle \end{aligned}\)
+Since the length of a rotated vector does not change, we know the hypotenuse $h$ will always have a length of $1$ for basis vectors.
+That means $\sin(\theta)=\frac{b}{1}=b$ and $\cos(\theta)=\frac{a}{1}=a$ and we can express $b$ and $a$ in terms of $\theta$ as $b = \sin(\theta)$ and $a = \cos(\theta)$. \(\begin{aligned} F(i) &= \langle a,b \rangle = \langle\cos(\theta),\sin(\theta)\rangle \\ F(j) &= \langle -b,a \rangle = \langle -\sin(\theta),\cos(\theta)\rangle \end{aligned}\)

-Since we know that $F(i)$ and $F(j)$ together determine the transformation matrix, then we can find $A$: \(\begin{aligned} F\left(\begin{bmatrix} x \\ y \end{bmatrix}\right) &= \begin{bmatrix} a & -b \\ b & a \end{bmatrix} \cdot \begin{bmatrix} x \\ y \end{bmatrix} = \begin{bmatrix} \cos(\theta) & -\sin(\theta) \\ \sin(\theta) & \cos(\theta) \end{bmatrix} \cdot \begin{bmatrix} x \\ y \end{bmatrix} \\ A &= \begin{bmatrix} \cos(\theta) & -\sin(\theta) \\ \sin(\theta) & \cos(\theta) \end{bmatrix}\end{aligned}\)
+Since we know that $F(i)$ and $F(j)$ together determine the transformation matrix $A$, then we can express $A$ in terms of the angle of rotation $\theta$: \(\begin{aligned} F\left(\begin{bmatrix} x \\ y \end{bmatrix}\right) &= \begin{bmatrix} a & -b \\ b & a \end{bmatrix} \cdot \begin{bmatrix} x \\ y \end{bmatrix} = \begin{bmatrix} \cos(\theta) & -\sin(\theta) \\ \sin(\theta) & \cos(\theta) \end{bmatrix} \cdot \begin{bmatrix} x \\ y \end{bmatrix} \\ A &= \begin{bmatrix} \cos(\theta) & -\sin(\theta) \\ \sin(\theta) & \cos(\theta) \end{bmatrix}\end{aligned}\)

-In 2D rotations, the angle $\theta$ revolves around a single point, but in 3D that point becomes a line extending perpendicular to the plane of the angle itself.
-That is, the $xy$-plane is perpendicular to the $z$-axis, so we can say that rotation in 2D space (the $xy$ plane) is the same as rotation around the $z$-axis in 3D space.
-The difference is that vectors in 3D space have three components and there is a third standard basis vector $k$ for the $z$ component where $i= \langle 1,0,0 \rangle$, $j= \langle 0,1,0 \rangle$, and $k= \langle 0,0,1 \rangle$.
+In 2D rotations, the angle $\theta$ revolves around a single point, but in 3D that point becomes a line extending perpendicular to the angle of rotation.
+For example, the $xy$-plane is perpendicular to the $z$-axis, so we can say that rotation in 2D space (the $xy$ plane) is the same as rotation around the $z$-axis in 3D space.
+The difference is that vectors in 3D space have three components and a third standard basis vector $k$ for the $z$ component is required: $i= \langle 1,0,0 \rangle$, $j= \langle 0,1,0 \rangle$, and $k= \langle 0,0,1 \rangle$.

 $z$-Axis Rotation

 When rotating around the $z$-axis, the $z$ coordinates do not change while the $x$ and $y$ coordinates change in the same way as 2D rotation.
-So the basis vector transformations are, \(\begin{aligned} F(i) &= \langle \cos(\theta),\sin(\theta),0 \rangle \\ F(j) &= \langle -\sin(\theta),\cos(\theta),0 \rangle \\ F(k) &= \langle 0,0,1 \rangle \end{aligned}\) And the transformation matrix is, \(A_z=\begin{bmatrix} \cos(\theta) & -\sin(\theta) & 0 \\ \sin(\theta) & \cos(\theta) & 0 \\ 0 & 0 & 1 \end{bmatrix}\)
+So the standard basis vector transformations are, \(\begin{aligned} F(i) &= \langle \cos(\theta), \sin(\theta), 0 \rangle \\ F(j) &= \langle -\sin(\theta), \cos(\theta), 0 \rangle \\ F(k) &= \langle 0, 0, 1 \rangle \end{aligned}\) And the transformation matrix is, \(A_z=\begin{bmatrix} \cos(\theta) & -\sin(\theta) & 0 \\ \sin(\theta) & \cos(\theta) & 0 \\ 0 & 0 & 1 \end{bmatrix}\)

 $x$-Axis Rotation

-Now we can rewrite $F(j)=\langle a,b \rangle$ and $F(k)=\langle -b,a \rangle$ in terms of $\theta$ to get our transformation matrix: \(A_x=\begin{bmatrix} 1 & 0 & 0 \\ 0 & a & -b \\ 0 & b & a \end{bmatrix} = \begin{bmatrix} 1 & 0 & 0 \\ 0 & \cos(\theta) & -\sin(\theta) \\ 0 & \sin(\theta) & \cos(\theta) \end{bmatrix}\)
+Now we can express $F(j)=\langle a,b \rangle$ and $F(k)=\langle -b,a \rangle$ in terms of $\theta$ to get our transformation matrix: \(A_x=\begin{bmatrix} 1 & 0 & 0 \\ 0 & a & -b \\ 0 & b & a \end{bmatrix} = \begin{bmatrix} 1 & 0 & 0 \\ 0 & \cos(\theta) & -\sin(\theta) \\ 0 & \sin(\theta) & \cos(\theta) \end{bmatrix}\)

 $y$-Axis Rotation

-Now we can write our transformation matrix from $F(i)$ and $F(k)$ above in terms of $\theta$: \(A_y=\begin{bmatrix} a & 0 & b \\ 0 & 1 & 0 \\ -b & 0 & a \end{bmatrix} = \begin{bmatrix} \cos(\theta) & 0 & \sin(\theta) \\ 0 & 1 & 0 \\ -\sin(\theta) & 0 & \cos(\theta) \end{bmatrix}\)
+Now we can find our transformation matrix in terms of $\theta$ from $F(i)$ and $F(k)$ above: \(A_y=\begin{bmatrix} a & 0 & b \\ 0 & 1 & 0 \\ -b & 0 & a \end{bmatrix} = \begin{bmatrix} \cos(\theta) & 0 & \sin(\theta) \\ 0 & 1 & 0 \\ -\sin(\theta) & 0 & \cos(\theta) \end{bmatrix}\)

 Translation

-Consider the matrix with $c=2$ applied to a square with points $(0,0)$, $(1,0)$, $(0,1)$ and $(1,1)$.
-Then we get, \(F\left( (0,0) \right) = \begin{bmatrix} 1 & 0 \\ 2 & 1 \end{bmatrix} \cdot \begin{bmatrix} 0 \\ 0 \end{bmatrix} = (0,0) \\ F\left( (0,1) \right) = \begin{bmatrix} 1 & 0 \\ 2 & 1 \end{bmatrix} \cdot \begin{bmatrix} 0 \\ 1 \end{bmatrix} = (0,1) \\ F\left( (1,0) \right) = \begin{bmatrix} 1 & 0 \\ 2 & 1 \end{bmatrix} \cdot \begin{bmatrix} 1 \\ 0 \end{bmatrix} = (1,2) \\ F\left( (1,1) \right) = \begin{bmatrix} 1 & 0 \\ 2 & 1 \end{bmatrix} \cdot \begin{bmatrix} 1 \\ 1 \end{bmatrix} = (1,3) \\\)
+Now if we try using a fixed value $c=2$ and apply the transformation to a square with points $(0,0)$, $(1,0)$, $(0,1)$ and $(1,1)$, we find another problem. \(F\left( (0,0) \right) = \begin{bmatrix} 1 & 0 \\ 2 & 1 \end{bmatrix} \cdot \begin{bmatrix} 0 \\ 0 \end{bmatrix} = (0,0) \\ F\left( (0,1) \right) = \begin{bmatrix} 1 & 0 \\ 2 & 1 \end{bmatrix} \cdot \begin{bmatrix} 0 \\ 1 \end{bmatrix} = (0,1) \\ F\left( (1,0) \right) = \begin{bmatrix} 1 & 0 \\ 2 & 1 \end{bmatrix} \cdot \begin{bmatrix} 1 \\ 0 \end{bmatrix} = (1,2) \\ F\left( (1,1) \right) = \begin{bmatrix} 1 & 0 \\ 2 & 1 \end{bmatrix} \cdot \begin{bmatrix} 1 \\ 1 \end{bmatrix} = (1,3) \\\)

-We can see that the $y$-coordinates remain the same for points where $x=0$ and the translation only changes the $x$-coordinates.
+We can see that the transformation only changes the $y$-coordinates for points where $x \neq 0$.
 This is called a shear translation and it warps the shape of the object.
 If we were to try this with a 3D object as well, then we would see only two of the three coordinates being translated.
 In other words, using a transformation matrix only applies the translation to a subset of the coordinate space.

 A 2D vector can only be translated when it is a subset of a 3D system.
 So, we assume the point $(x,y)$ is on a plane in 3D space located at $z=1$ and then $(x,y)$ becomes $(x,y,1)$.
 Using these 3D coordinates, the transformation matrix is found simply: \(\begin{aligned} F\left(\begin{bmatrix} x \\ y \\ 1 \end{bmatrix}\right) &= \begin{bmatrix} x+m \\ y+n \\ 1 \end{bmatrix} = \begin{bmatrix} 1 & 0 & m \\ 0 & 1 & n \\ 0 & 0 & 1 \end{bmatrix} \cdot \begin{bmatrix} x \\ y \\ 1 \end{bmatrix} \\ A &= \begin{bmatrix} 1 & 0 & m \\ 0 & 1 & n \\ 0 & 0 & 1 \end{bmatrix} \end{aligned}\)